New Cisco CCNA Cyber Ops : Are You Ready for Security Analysis ?

 - Gain a basic understanding of how a SOC team detects and responds to security incidents, and how they protect their organization's information from modern threats

-- Understand further how modern organizations are dealing with detecting and responding to cybercrime, cyberespionage, insider threats, advanced persistent threats, regulatory requirements, and other cybersecurity issues facing their organizations and their customers
+- Understand further how modern organizations are dealing with detecting and responding to cybercrime, cyberespionage, insider threats, advanced persistent threats, regulatory requirements, and other information security issues facing their organizations and their customers

 - Exam 210-250 Understanding Cisco Cybersecurity Fundamentals - SECFND v1.0